EffectOrientedProgramming/book/Chapters/05_Testing.md

 To create predictable tests for Effects, we swap the external systems with our own, controlled, sources.
 We can do this because Effects are isolated and accessible, and because they delay execution.

+Anything an Effect needs (from the system or the environment) can be substituted in tests for something predictable.
+For example, an Effect that fetches users from a database can use simulated data without creating a test database.

 To easily replace external systems during testing, we supply that external system via a `ZLayer` (covered in the [Initialization](04_Initialization.md) chapter).
 The `provide` method proxies different `ZLayer` resources for different scenarios: testing, debugging, running normally, etc.